aeyobd/dwarfs/thesis/results.md

 Tidal features in UMi's stellar component are still extremely faint, becoming apparent only outside 100 arcminutes in [@fig:umi_smallperi_i_f].
-Tides also only moderately affect the observed size and velocity dispersion of Ursa Minor ([@tbl:umi_sim_stars_results]).
+The observed size and velocity dispersion of Ursa Minor evolve little ([@tbl:umi_sim_stars_results]).
 For exponential initial conditions, tidal effects are unlikely to ever be observable in the near future.

 Similar to Scl, we consider a model where UMi's stars are initially a more extended Plummer profile, resembling the present-day density profile.
-The stellar evolution of the Plummer stellar component is similar to the exponential stellar profile (@ig:umi_plummer_i_f).
+The stellar evolution of the Plummer stellar component is similar (@fig:umi_plummer_i_f).
 However, because there are more loosely-bound stars, the Plummer model looses nearly 4% of its initial stellar mass to tides ([@tbl:umi_sim_stars_results]), and tidal features may be detectible if we measure densities 2 orders of magnitude fainter than our present data.
 We show the properties of a stream in the Appendix (@fig:umi_tidal_stream), but such a stream is unlikely to be observable in the near future.
+We conclude that tides do not strongly affect the stellar component of this model.